pyQode/pyqode.core/doc/source/advanced.rst

 Creating custom modes and panels
 ----------------------------------

-To create a custom mode or panel you should first inherit :class: `pcef.base.Mode` or :class: `pcef.base.Panel` as shown in the following example:
+To create a custom mode or Panel you should first inherit :class: `pcef.core.Mode` or :class: `pcef.core.Panel` as shown in the following example:

 .. code-block:: python

-    from pcef.base import Mode
+    from pcef.core import Mode
-    from pcef.base import QEditorPanel
+    from pcef.core import Panel

     class MyMode(Mode):